AJ8GH/docker-course/notes.md

 ### Entry point vs CMD
 cmd is overwritten by docker run commands, entry point is prepended to docker run commands

+## Deployments

+* Don't use bind-mounts in production